 If your primary problem is that the ball and socket of your shoulder are worn but the surrounding rotator cuff is in good condition, anatomic shoulder replacement is likely to be a very good option for you.
 These days there are a number of modern shoulder replacement implants designed specifically to address the unique characteristics of the shoulder joint.

 While this may seem a little odd at first, in a reverse shoulder replacement, the ball and socket arrangement of your shoulder is switched around.
 That is, a metallic hemisphere is implanted on the socket side, and a corresponding socket and stem is implanted on what used to be the ball side of the joint.

-All of these issues can be discussed with you in more detail during your consultation.
+Undergoing shoulder replacement is a big decision but can restore significant function and relieve pain in your shoulder.
 You can expect a very honest assessment of what to expect and what options may be best suited to your individual circumstance.
-Following any shoulder replacement surgery, Dr Alexander will closely follow your progress to ensure that you optimise your results.
-Should you ever have any concerns or queries following shoulder replacement surgery, please don’t hesitate to contact us and we can schedule an appointment for review – we’ll be here with you every step of the way!
+Following any shoulder replacement surgery, I will closely follow your progress to ensure that we achieve the best possible outcome for you.

 The longevity of reverse shoulder replacement is also a consideration, with reliable good results demonstrated for 10-15 years, but a possible reduction in function after this time – this means that this type of surgery may not be as suitable or may represent a degree of compromise in patients under the age of 65.

 Dr Justin Alexander is an Australian-trained orthopaedic surgeon specialising in treatment of the upper limb.
 After completing his orthopaedic surgical training in Adelaide, Justin spent a further 18 months working in highly specialised centres across Australia learning advanced techniques and acquiring vast experience in treatment of upper limb conditions.